How To Make Sublimation Prints Brighter? (9 Easy Ways)

 Check out different color contrasts and combinations to see if the prints get brighter or not.
 In addition to trying out varying color combinations, you can also increase the brightness of your work using 3D software since the colors naturally get dull when transferred to fabric.
 This should help get the vibrancy back.

-The above-mentioned factors are quite significant to generate brighter sublimation prints.
-So, if you are having any trouble with the final colors on the fabric, try these out to rectify the situation!
+The above-mentioned factors are quite significant in generating brighter sublimation prints.
+So, if you are having any trouble with the final colors on the substrate, try these out to rectify the situation!

 Frequently Asked Questions